 Gregory Moore

 Gregory is a graduate of the Queensland Conservatorium Griffith University and a sought-after cross-over pop opera artist.
 A founding member of The Ten Tenors, his credits include The Pirates of Penzance (ESSGEE) and Tenor Soloist in Scotland the Brave, performed at the Sydney Opera House and New York's Lincoln Center for the Performing Arts.
 He's sung national anthems for major sporting events and is a regular guest with the Queensland Pops Orchestra.
 As a member of La Forza, he has toured Australia, New Zealand, Asia and the South Pacific on major cruise lines.
 Greg co-produces the Lord Mayor's Senior's Christmas Parties and mentors in programs like CGEN.
 He's been Musical Director for Brisbane's Christmas events since 2010.
-A former Australia Day Ambassador, Greg has released two solo albums and a live DVD/CD featured on FOXTEL.
+A former Australia Day Ambassador, Greg has released 2 solo albums and a live DVD/CD featured on FOXTEL.
 He's taught at several performing arts institutions and is currently Head of Music at the Aboriginal Centre for the Performing Arts (ACPA), nurturing emerging First Nations talent.

 David Kidd

 David's interest in singing developed through performances with the Queensland Youth Choir and Brisbane cabaret acts.
 He has toured extensively with the Queensland Arts Council and Opera Queensland's Emerging Opera Program.
 While studying at the Queensland Conservatorium Griffith University, David began a 10-year engagement with The Ten Tenors.
-World tours followed and the international release of 7 albums, two of which went gold and platinum in Australia.
+World tours followed and the international release of 7 albums, 2 of which went gold and platinum in Australia.
 David has performed at the Sydney Opera House, the Shrine Auditorium in Los Angeles and London's Royal Albert Hall.
 In 2014, David joined fellow retirees from The Ten Tenors to form Tenori.
 David regularly performs with the Queensland Pops Orchestra, the Australian Army Band and Opera Queensland, and has been a vocal mentor with CGEN since 2008.